vosaul/status.im/source/contribute/open_positions.md

 # Open Positions

-See below for a list of open positions at Status.
 Please note that all of our positions are remote - we welcome contributors from all over the globe.

 <div id="grnhse_app"></div>
 <script src="https://boards.greenhouse.io/embed/job_board/js?for=status72"></script>